 New data products

-When a new product is added to an existing interoperability catalogue, a new version will be required, see 8.7.
-During the development of the new version, the interoperability catalogue developers should review existing predefined combinations for impact in addition to developing the new predefined combinations to managed the situational views that the new product is intended for.
+When a new product is added to an existing interoperability catalogue, a new version will be required, see section 9.7.
+During the development of the new version, the interoperability catalogue developers should review existing predefined combinations for impact in addition to developing the new predefined combinations to manage the situational views that the new product is intended for.

+Metadata

+This edition of the specification does not provide for comparing information that is not encoded as attributes of feature (or information type) instances.
+This means that metadata cannot be used in interleaving, filters, or rules unless it is encoded in feature attributes (e.g., “horizontal position uncertainty” attributes) or meta-features (e.g., Quality of Bathymetric Data).
+If product specification authors envisage a need to use metadata in interoperability, the application schema should be designed so as to make the relevant metadata available as feature attributes or meta-features.

+Note that using information from meta-features in interoperability operations may involve spatial operations and thus require an interoperability catalogue to implement Level 3.